-We found 14 head-to-head trials of oxybutynin, tolterodine, and/or flavoxate.
+We found 18 head-to-head trials of oxybutynin, tolterodine, and/or flavoxate, and one re-analysis of a subgroup from a previously reported study.
 All included studies are summarized in Table 1.
 Study quality assessments are presented in Tables 2 and 3.